johngodlee/geosci_linux_intro/geosci_linux_intro.md

 As requested when you connect, type `anonymous` as your name.

-Again as requested, enter your email address as your password.
+Again as requested, enter your university email address (e.g. `s1234567@sms.ed.ac.uk`) as your password.

 As in a normal Linux environment, we can list the files in the current directory: